The page covers:

 wanted to highlight the importance of S. Maria del Popolo, which he had decreed could replace S. Sebastiano as the seventh basilica to be visited by pilgrims.
 You may wish to see all the obelisks of Rome in one page.

 Prior to the relocation of the obelisk the centre of the square was marked by a fountain designed by Giacomo Della Porta in 1570.
 It was the first of a series of fountains for the distribution of Acqua Vergine, an ancient Roman aqueduct which was reactivated by Pope Sixtus IV and then ameliorated by Pope Gregory XIII; the fountain was slightly moved towards Via del Corso to make room for the obelisk.
 In 1823 Giuseppe Valadier designed four small fountains surrounding the obelisk.
-The old fountain was relocated opposite S. Pietro in Montorio; in 1940 it was moved to Piazza Nicosia and slightly modified (it opens in another window).
+The old fountain was relocated opposite S. Pietro in Montorio; in 1940 it was moved to Piazza Nicosia and slightly modified.
+Valadier added also a small public fountain with an interesting ancient sarcophagus near one of the new buildings.

 (left) Fašade; (right) detail of the main portal with the coat of arms of Pope Sixtus IV